TristanLibeau/New-HORIseoN-webpage/README.md

 FOR FUTURE CHANGES

+To make it easier for anyone that would like to chane the design of the code using the CSS file, i Hve commented it on every section

 If you need to make some changes on the New horiseon web page:

     -First dowload the repository on you pc using the command  on GitBash  "git clone" using the URL.